phase2interactive/phasefeed/README.md

 A local podcast monitoring and transcription system that:
 - Monitors RSS feeds for new podcast episodes
 - Downloads new episodes automatically
-- Transcribes audio using mlx-whisper
+- Transcribes audio using either OpenAI Whisper API or local mlx-whisper
-- (Optional) Summarizes content using local LLMs
+- Summarizes content using either OpenAI GPT-4 or local LLMs via Ollama
 - Stores metadata in SQLite
 - Generates daily feed summaries

 ## Installation

 1. Ensure you have Python 3.x installed
-2. Install ffmpeg (required for mlx-whisper):
+2. Install ffmpeg (required for audio processing):
 ```bash
 brew install ffmpeg
 ```

-3. Install and set up Ollama for summarization:
+3. Install and set up Ollama (required only for local summarization):
 ```bash
 # Install Ollama
 brew install ollama